 Not all surgery centers in the U.S. are required to report to state or federal organizations.
 In New Jersey, for example, ASCs with only one operating room are not licensed by the state Department of Health, and therefore are not obligated to submit information on patient mortality or other events.
 These surgery centers are instead overseen by the licensing board for doctors.

 The popularity of outpatient surgery centers with patients lies in their convenience and low costs, but physicians appreciate them for different reasons.
 Federal law allows physicians to refer patients to their own surgery centers, which offers much greater financial incentives than hospital referrals.
 Physicians who own surgery centers take a larger share of responsibility for patients, including risk assessment.
 However, experts worry that the financial incentives, particularly for complicated procedures like upper spinal surgery and joint replacements, will lead physicians to take on patients at a higher risk for complications simply for the money.

-For access to financial and clinical metrics on ASCs and hospitals, request a Free Trial of Definitive Healthcare’s industry-leading database.
+For access to financial and clinical metrics on ASCs and hospitals, request a free trial of Definitive Healthcare’s industry-leading platform: